 How Do Genetics Influence Drug Metabolism?

 Deoxyribonucleic acid (DNA) is where genes are inherited from our parents.
 It is easiest to think of DNA as a code that utilizes the letters A, C, G, and T to comprise its many genes.
 Different combinations of these letters signify the instructions those genes used to produce proteins in the body.
 Proteins are made up of amino acids sequenced from a corresponding gene.
-Proteins carry out many different functions of the body and one of those functions is the breakdown (metabolization) of medications.
+Proteins carry out many different functions in the body and one of those functions is the breakdown (metabolization) of medications.
 The presence of genetic variations in the genes can impact the instructions needed to produce these enzymes, affecting how individuals respond to medications.
 These enzymes are commonly known as Cytochrome P450 (CYP450) enzymes.
 7

 In the same way that every person looks different, everybody’s CYP450 enzymes react differently with certain drugs.
 While one individual may be able to metabolize a medication with ease, another might struggle to break down the substance.
 When an enzyme reacts too quickly, the drug does not have the chance to be effective.
 Conversely, when it reacts too slowly, the drug is left in the body and causes harmful side effects.